Localization of triangulated categories with respect to extension-closed subcategories: Preliminary

-\begin{remark} \begin{enumerate} \item The notion of an exact functor coincides with the usual ones when both of $(\C,\mathbb{E},\mathfrak{s})$ and $(\C',\mathbb{E}',\mathfrak{s}')$ correspond to exact or triangulated categories. \item A triangle equivalence of triangulated categories gives rise to an exact equivalence with respect to the corresponding extriangulated structures. \item Similarly, an equivalence of abelian categories can be regarded as an exact equivalence in an obvious way. \end{enumerate} \end{remark}
+\begin{remark} \begin{enumerate} \item The notion of an exact functor coincides with the usual ones when both of $(\C,\mathbb{E},\mathfrak{s})$ and $(\C',\mathbb{E}',\mathfrak{s}')$ correspond to exact or triangulated categories, see \cite[Thm.~2.33, 2.34]{B-TS21} for the details. \item A triangle equivalence of triangulated categories gives rise to an exact equivalence with respect to the corresponding extriangulated structures. \item Similarly, an equivalence of abelian categories can be regarded as an exact equivalence in an obvious way. \end{enumerate} \end{remark}

-Extension-closedness and the relative theory provide typical examples of exact functors.
+Extension-closedness and the relative theory provide typical examples of exact functors, which is mentioned in \cite[Exam.
+3.8]{Hau21} from the viewpoint of $n$-extriangulated subcategories.